Matezcp/Sorting-Visualizer-P5/README.md

 2. Just open index.html
 6. Enjoy :)

-You can also test it out [here](https://matezcp.github.io/Sorting-Visualizer-P5/) directly from your computer
+You can also test it out [here](https://matezcp.github.io/Sorting-Visualizer-P5/) directly from your device